NewAgeNations/solana_tradingagent_ai/README.md

 - **NewAgeCash (NACH):** The utility-payment token for Subscription-Staking, and  incemtives.
 - **NewAge Nations DAO (NAN):** Our community-driven model for funding the NewAge Nations DAO.

-Our AI-powered Dapp and High Volume Trading System (HVTS) generate daily revenues, facilitating NACH buy-backs and enabling daily rewards for NAC holders.
+Our AI-powered Dapp and High Volume Trading System (HVTS) generate daily revenues, facilitating NACH buy-backs and enabling daily liquidity for NAC.

 ---